mailgun/documentation/source/user_manual.rst

 ===================

-Within the validation menu, you can view your usage by day or hour for the validation API as well as the number of valid or invalid addresses.
+Within the validation menu, you can view your usage by day or hour for the validation API in a given time range.
 Mailgun will also include the type of API call that was made to help measure the impact of email address validation.

 .. _smtp: